motoko-bootcamp/dao-adventure-initiation/README.md

 ## Motoko pill of the day 💊

 > The Motoko Bootcamp is a 7 day transformative journey that turns beginners into digital heroes.
 It is an initiative organized and supported by [Code & State](https://www.codeandstate.com/).
+Make sure to register for the next Bootcamp on [motokobootcamp.com](https://www.motokobootcamp.com/)

 <p align="center">
     <img src="./assets/guide/Poster-1.png" style="width: 300px; display: inline;" />